FeralInteractive/medieval2-unitcards/README.md

 `700/799 = agents`

 The groups are defined by a change in position of the camera.
-For example the camera will be closer for a single human unit portrait than for an elephant mounted unit portrait.
+For example the camera will be closer for a single human unit portrait than for a mounted elephant unit portrait.

 Additional functionality you may want to make use of includes weapon references that can be enabled in the outliner and reference images that can be added to the camera.